Russia in the Eurovision Song Contest 2014

-Russia was represented at the Eurovision Song Contest 2014 in Copenhagen, Denmark.
+Russia was represented at the Eurovision Song Contest 2014 with the song "Shine", written by Philipp Kirkorov, Dimitris Kontopoulos, John Ballard, Ralph Charlie, and Gerard James Borg, and performed by the Tolmachevy Sisters, winners of the Junior Eurovision Song Contest 2006.
 The Russian entry was selected internally by the Russian broadcaster Russia-1 (RTR).
-The Tolmachevy Sisters, winners of the Junior Eurovision Song Contest 2006, represented Russia with the song "Shine", which qualified from the first semi-final and placed 7th in the final, scoring 89 points.
+Russia qualified from the first semi-final and placed 7th in the final, scoring 89 points.

 Before Eurovision

 Internal selection

 On 1 September 2013, RTR announced that a national final, titled Kto?, would take place on 31 December 2013 to select the Russian entry for the Eurovision Song Contest 2014.
 RTR opened a submission period for interested artists and composers to submit their entries and a jury panel was to evaluate the received submissions and select 25 entries for the competition, however RTR announced in December 2013 that the national final would be postponed until March 2014 and the submission deadline would be extended until 28 February 2014.
 Plans for the national final were later abandoned by the broadcaster due to the poor quality of submitted songs.

 On 15 March 2014, RTR announced that they had internally selected the Tolmachevy Sisters to represent Russia in Copenhagen.
 The Tolmachevy Sisters' selection as the Russian representative was decided upon by a jury panel.
 Tolmachevy Sisters previously won the Junior Eurovision Song Contest in 2006.
 The Russian song, "Shine", was presented to the public on 19 March 2014.
 "Shine" was composed by Philipp Kirkorov and Dimitris Kontopoulos, with lyrics by John Ballard, Ralph Charlie and Gerard James Borg; Kontopoulos, Ballard and Charlie had previously co-written the 2013 Azerbaijani entry "Hold Me.